kubernetes/website/docs/user-guide/federation/index.md

 While there are a lot of attractive use cases for federation, there are also some caveats.

-* Increased network bandwidth and cost: The dederation control plane watches all clusters to ensure that the current state is as expected.
+* Increased network bandwidth and cost: The federation control plane watches all clusters to ensure that the current state is as expected.
 This can lead to significant network cost if the clusters are running in different regions on a cloud provider or on different cloud providers.